Maximinodotpy/articles/006 - Responsive Grid Classes with Sass/_blog/article.md

 ---
-name: 'How to make responsive grid classes with Sass'
+name: How to make responsive grid classes with Sass
-slug: 'grid-classes-with-sass'
+slug: grid-classes-with-sass
-tags: []
+tags:
+  - SASS
+  - Component
-category: 'Utility'
+category: Utility
-description: 'Learn how to make Responsive Grid Classes with the CSS preprocessor SASS'
+description: Learn how to make Responsive Grid Classes with the CSS preprocessor SASS
 ---

 In this relatively short article, we will make responsive grid classes with the CSS preprocessor SASS / SCSS.
 We will learn about the `display: grid` CSS rule, two different kinds of loops in Sass, and the `[attr*=foo]` selector in CSS.